LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK01D1B-PublishingToAzure.md

 ## Managing Your Free Account

 If you aren't careful, you may accidentally use services for which you are charged.
-The charge will be deducted from your $100 credit and if you use up all of your credit, your account will be terminated.
-So, it's important to be sure you are using free services.
+The charge will be deducted from your $100 credit.
+If you use up all of your credit, <u>your account will be terminated</u>.
+So, it's important to be sure you are only using free services.
 To see which services are free, refer to the Azure for Students FAQ in the [references](#References) section.

 ### Free services and pricing plans

 All of the services we will use in this class are free and will not reduce your $100 credit.
 The services and pricing plans you will use are:

 - Azure App Service on the "F1:Free" pricing plan
+  - You may have up to 10 free app services.

 - SQL Server&mdash;no pricing plan required
 - SQL Database on the "Standard S0: 10 DTUs" pricing plan
+  - You may only have <u>one free database</u>.

-  Note that currently (Fall 2020), a billing rate is shown when you select this pricing plan, but that billing rate does not apply to Azure for Students accounts. the Standard plan is actually free.
+  - Note that currently (Fall 2020), a billing rate is shown when you select this pricing plan, but that billing rate does not apply to Azure for Students accounts. the Standard plan is actually free.

 ### Monitoring your charges